 If I had to pick, white peaches probably edge out yellow ones but honestly, I don’t care.
 I’ll take them in any shape and size; I’ll hoard the heck out of them from June until September and eat them with every meal.

-You might not even need the maple syrup with the peaches if they’re ripe and juicy enough.
+You might not even need the maple syrup with the peaches if they’re ripe and juicy enough (but that combo is always delicious like in this paleo maple peach bread).
 If so, I’d suggest heating them up in small sauce pot for just a few minutes to break them down a bit.

 Feel free to whip up the biscuits at any time for a great addition to breakfast (with some homemade compound butter maybe?) or leave out the vanilla and serve them savory for dinner!

 I also shared this paleo peach shortcake recipe over on Food Fanatic, so be sure to check it out there!

 MORE SUMMER-TIME PEACH RECIPES TO TRY: